yazhang28/etl_pipeline/README.md

 processes all existing files rather than just select ones.
 I had initially used a yaml file to identify new sources that need processing but it would require the user to update the yaml file everytime.
-- Assumptions of the source input data as being clean is one of the shortcomings.
+- Assumptions of the source input data as being clean.